kc7aad/cBridge/README.md

 # cBridge
 A collection of cBridge scripts and info.
-Mostly use for scrape info from elsewhere on the web.
+Mostly used to scrape info from elsewhere on the web.
 These are bash scripts that if used, need to have execute permission (chmod +x <filename> ) They may not be the best, but they are simple and work for what our requirements are.
 The plus side to this, while simple, ANYONE who can read and has a little bit of common sense, can modify these to make them work for what you need!!